henrikwidlund/hostsparser/README.md

 ## Running
 ### Prerequisites
 1. [dotnet 6 runtime](https://dotnet.microsoft.com/download/dotnet/6.0).
-2. Downloaded binaries or binaries built from source.
+2. Downloaded binaries or binaries built from source code.

-Run the following (if you built from source, this will be in `artifacts` directory, in the root of the repository):
+Run the following (if you built from source code, this will be in `artifacts` directory, in the root of the repository):
 ```sh
 dotnet HostsParser.dll
 ```